 Foreign nationals who are married may choose to stay in separate rooms or in their own room, but must still pay 2.1 million won per person for use of the facilities.
 Children are also allowed to quarantine with their parents, depending on their age.
 You may be able to negotiate a smaller fee for the child if they are a baby or toddler.

-What is the Government Quarantine Facility in Korea like?
+What is the government quarantine facility in Korea like?

 The Korean government facilities are dependent on availability.
 You may be put anywhere from a studio apartment, a very basic dormitory, or a 5-star hotel.